 N subtrees, where

-Thus for a simple latin-alphabet text trie, each node will potentially have 26 children, one for each character that could potentially follow the text entered thus far.
+Thus, for a simple latin-alphabet text trie, each node will potentially have 26 children, one for each character that could potentially follow the text entered in a search so far.
 (In graph theory terms, we could classify this as a Directed, Acyclic graph of order 26, but hey, who’s counting?)

 What we end up with is a broadly-branched tree where paths from the root to the leaves represent “words” within the dictionary.